atahanuz/digit-recognition/README.md

 image.png   You can download the example, then you can edit or replace it with your drawing to test the model
 ```

-After the code is run, it will print its prediction to the console.
+After the code is run, it will read the image file and print its prediction to the console.
 It will also show the image you drew alongside the prediction in a separate window.

 ## For accurate predictions